-These functions are also called as Arc Functions because they give the length of the arc for a given value of trigonometric functions.
+Inverse functions are also called as Arc Functions because they give the length of the arc for a given value of trigonometric functions.
 They are usually written as arcsin(x), arccos(x), arctan(x), etc. Here we will discuss cosine’s inverse function rules and formulas.
+Also, you can check the other inverse functions, their formulas and find calculators to evaluate the values.

 Inverse Cosine Definition